 Step 2 (PM): The Ordinary Hyaluronic Acid 2% + B5 (~$9)

 Apply to damp skin immediately after cleansing.
-Three molecular weights of hyaluronic acid pull moisture into all layers of the skin; panthenol (B5) locks it in.
-This is the most effective way to maximize the hydrating effect of your moisturizer.
-Apply 3-4 drops, pat in gently, don't let it dry fully before the next step.
+Three molecular weights of hyaluronic acid support surface hydration, while panthenol (B5) adds comfort.
+This is a simple way to make your moisturizer feel more cushioned.
+Apply 3-4 drops, pat in gently, and don't let it dry fully before the next step.

 Check Price on Amazon